 The photo shows Brecht performing “Drip Music” (1959): “For single or multiple performance.
 A source of dripping water and an empty vessel are arranged so that the water falls into the vessel.”

 * I did once take a composition class with Gentleman Jim Penberthy (1917-1999), which makes me a grand-pupil of Nadia Boulanger.
-That class focused mainly on Penberthy’s expressionist serialism.
+That class focused mainly on Penberthy’s compositional method of expressionist serialism.